Keeping yourself safe online

 However, this mode is not entirely safe, and there are some programmes that can recover deleted files, or a determined person could still find traces of your visit if they read enough “tips” online.

-!!
-Again, the only safe way is to use a computer your abuser does not have access to!
+Again, the only safe way is to use a computer that your abuser does not have access to.

 Your browser can store passwords to save you time, but these can also used by someone to access your account.
 When you first use a password on a site you will be asked if you want the browser to remember it – click no, or browse in Private Mode.
 However, accidents happen and you may accidentally allow a password to be saved.
 You can delete saved passwords either as part of your history removal or separately, depending on your browser (see below) – remember that removing all passwords may be suspicious if you share a computer.

 Toolbars such as Google, AOL and Yahoo keep a record of the search words you have typed into the toolbar search box.
 In order to erase all the search words you have typed in, you will need to check the individual instructions for each type of toolbar.
 For example, for the Google toolbar all you need to do is click on the Google icon, and choose “Clear Search History”.